Johnson & Johnson (JNJ) Reveals an Earnings Mystery

 JNJ’s Market Performance

-JNJ stocks went down by -1.00% for the week, with a monthly jump of 3.08% and a quarterly performance of 6.23%, while its annual performance rate touched 13.78%.
-The volatility ratio for the week stands at 0.98% while the volatility levels for the past 30 days are set at 1.17% for Johnson & Johnson.
-The simple moving average for the period of the last 20 days is 0.21% for JNJ stocks with a simple moving average of 8.58% for the last 200 days.
+JNJ stocks went down by -1.68% for the week, with a monthly drop of -0.66% and a quarterly performance of 6.32%, while its annual performance rate touched 13.11%.
+The volatility ratio for the week stands at 1.37% while the volatility levels for the past 30 days are set at 1.19% for Johnson & Johnson.
+The simple moving average for the period of the last 20 days is -1.86% for JNJ stocks with a simple moving average of 6.23% for the last 200 days.

 Analysts’ Opinion of JNJ